Ada-Developers-Academy/core-unit-1/intro-to-oop-contd/projects-with-many-files.md

 ### Project Code Lives in a Package Folder

-Projects that have classes will have a `.py` file for each class.
-All of these files should live in one single folder.
-This folder may also contain an `__init__.py` file.
-Details about this special file are below.
+Under the project root, we will have a single folder to contain all of our project classes, one class per `.py` file.
+We refer to this folder as the **package folder**.
+At the start of a project, when we don't have many class files, we might put them all directly in the package folder.
+But as the project becomes more complex, we can add subfolders to further group together related class files.

+There are also a number of special files that can be placed in the package folder.
+The most common of these is called the `__init__.py` file, which is discussed briefly in the Package Details section below.
+Projects with a clear starting point might include a `__main__.py` as a fairly standard place to put the application start up logic.
+Some projects may not need this file, and some might choose to put that logic somewhere else.

-Usually, this folder has the same name of the project, but must follow some package name rules (detailed below).
+Our package folder usually has the same name as the project, but it must follow some package naming rules (detailed below).

 The above example names this folder `project_package_name`.
-It contains two class files, `example_class_a.py` and `example_class_b.py`, and an `__init__.py` file.
+It contains two class files, `example_class_a.py` and `example_class_b.py`, and both an `__init__.py` file and a `__main__.py`.

 ### Tests Live in a Test Folder

-Projects that have multiple test files should organize these files into one `tests` folder.
+Projects that have multiple test files should organize them under one `tests` folder.

+When we start a project and have only a few test files, placing them all directly in the `tests` folder is reasonable.
+As the number of test files increases, we often organize the tests using the same subfolder structure we use to organize our class files.

 The above example has a `tests` folder.
-It contains two test files, `example_c_test.py` and `example_d_test.py`.
+It contains two test files, `example_c_test.py` and `example_d_test.py`, and an `__init__.py` file.

 ### !callout-success